Installment Payment Options: Short Term Extension, Installment Plan Agreement, Offer in Compromise

 What is the Fresh Start Initiative?

-The IRS introduced the Fresh Start Initiative in 2011, and expanded it in 2012 to help even more taxpayers who are struggling to pay their taxes.
-This program is still available for 2013.
-The Fresh Start Initiative has expanded the availability of installment plans and offers-in-compromise, and has streamlined the application and approval processes for both.
+The Fresh Start Initiative which was started by the IRS in 2011, helps taxpayers who are struggling to pay their taxes.
+This program expanded the availability of installment plans and offers-in-compromise, and has streamlined the application and approval processes for both.

 Under the Fresh Start Initiative, you may use the OPA if you owe up to $50,000 in back taxes, penalties, and interest.
 If you owe more than $50,000, you can pay your balance down to $50,000 and then apply.